sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

 Role handler
 -----------------

-The ``sonata.admin.security.handler.role`` allows you to operate finely on the actions that can be done (den peding on the entity class), without requiring to set up ACL.
+The ``sonata.admin.security.handler.role`` allows you to operate finely on the actions that can be done (depending on the entity class), without requiring to set up ACL.

 Configuration
 ~~~~~~~~~~~~~